DanDiplo/Umbraco.AuditLogViewer/README.md

 It creates a custom tree within the **Settings** section that lets you view the contents of both those tables and presents the results in a filterbale, sortable and searchable paginated list.

-This log viewer allows you to view this data in an easy-to-use interface that integrates into the Umbraco Developer tree.

 ## Versions ##

-This repo contains the latest v8 release in `Master`.
+This repo contains the latest v8 release in `master`.
 For the old v7 version please use the `v7` branch.
 The current version in development will be in the `develop` branch.

 ## Features ##